-XI.
-OPERATING UTILITIES
+X. OPERATING UTILITIES

-This section is required for Applications proposing New Supply.
-Applications proposing rehabilitation are exempt from this section unless the proposed unit mix comprises both New Supply and rehabilitation.
+This section is required for Applications proposing New Supply.Applications proposing rehabilitation are exempt from this section unless the proposed unit mix comprises both New Supply and rehabilitation.

 Required project operating utilities (gas and electric service), as applicable, must be available to the proposed development site at the time of Application Submission.
 To be considered "available" for the purposes of this section, all easements necessary for the utility providers to extend utilities to the property and commitments from the utility providers to extend utilities to the property must be secured at the time of Application Submission.
+Evidence of such easements and commitments from the utility providers to extend utilities to the property must be secured at the time of Application Submission.
 Evidence of such easements and commitments from the utility provider must be included in the Application.